wavefrontHQ/docs/pages/doc/ui_sharing.md

 4. To revoke access, delete the group or user.
 5. Click **Update**.

-## Embed a Chart in Other UIs
+## Embed a Chart in Other UIs and Allow or Restrict Access

 Wavefront supports the ability to embed an interactive chart outside of Wavefront.
 You must have [Embed Charts Permission](permissions_overview.html#embed-charts-permission) to create embedded charts.

-To embed a chart:
+### Embed a Chart in Other UIs

 1. Open the chart that you want to embed in the chart editor.
     1. Navigate to the dashboard in which your chart is included, click the ellipsis icon, and select **Edit**.